-The European Dead Zone on Earth is one of the first places you'll visit after the attack, with new settlements of the Vanguard (a new social space) amid a forest and a ruined village.
+The European Dead Zone on Earth is one of the first places you'll visit after the attack, containing new social space The Farm amid a forest and a ruined village.
 Bungie describes it as twice as big as any environment seen in the original game, so expect to be spending a bit of time here.

 Titan is a moon of Saturn, and where Zavalla is located.
 It was a human utopia built before the collapse, and is slowly sinking into an ocean of methane.

 Planetoid Nessus is where Cayde-6 is hiding out.
 It's occupied by the Vex, who have transformed it into one of their machine worlds, but you can also expect some vast canyons covered in lush native vegetation to play around in, making is sounds similar to Venus from the original game.

 Finally, there's Io, a sulphuric moon of Jupiter, and as one of the last places the Traveller visited before the collapse, is considered a sacred place by the Warlocks - which where we'll find the third and final Vanguard member, Ikora.

 The above four areas are bigger than anything seen in the first Destiny, with the promise of much more to do.

 As well as the return of Patrols, ambient enemy encounters, public events and chests to find, there are two new excursions; Adventures, side-missions given to you by characters in the world, and Lost Sectors, which are marked on your map as new places to explore, with a cache of treasure and a boss to fight waiting at the end of it.

 To help, you'll now finally have a map to chart your position and progress, and also give you a heads up of the public events and other timed activities that will take place, and when.